Whether it’s for business or pleasure, learning a new language can open up a whole new world.

 Imagine conversing with the locals when you travel overseas or conducting business in a client’s native tongue.
 Rewarding, fun and appreciated, right?

 According to science, it could make you smarter too.
 Especially if you’re a polyglot.

-A study from Georgetown University medical centre found that adults who are polyglots have more grey matter in the parts of their brain responsible for attention span and short term memory.
+A study from Georgetown University medical center found that adults who are polyglots have more grey matter in the parts of their brain responsible for attention span and short-term memory.

 What is a polyglot and how do I become one?

 A polyglot is someone who knows several languages and is able to understand, converse, read, and write in each one.

 Sharon Melamed, Director at Matchboard, is a perfect example.
 She speaks five languages, has worked in five countries, and is an accredited translator in Japanese and German.